Kathy is a freelance writer for Textbroker, Verblio, and Constant Content and published author in Neon Rainbow Magazine.

-- Negative Influences - Gambling, drinking, prostitution, over sexualized billboards everywhere, strip clubs with younger and younger girls (One place is called "Little Darlings Totally Nude").
+- Negative Influences - Gambling, drinking, prostitution, over-sexualized billboards everywhere, strip clubs with younger and younger girls (One place is called "Little Darlings Totally Nude").
 You get the idea.

 - Peer Influences - Problems that plague other parts of the country are magnified in Las Vegas, and this includes kids going to school with kids who have absentee parents, and parents who are stressed out to their limit and turning to alcohol and drugs

 - Low Emphasis on Education - Education doesn't seem to be as important here - in general terms.
 There are some very good private schools and parents who do care, but they are the exception.
 You're more likely to find the opposite in Las Vegas.
-The feeling is that kids will most likely grow up to work in the service sector or in casinos, so there doesn't seem to be the emphasis on going to college or pursuing trade school education
+The feeling is that kids will most likely grow up to work in the service sector or in casinos, so there doesn't seem to be an emphasis on going to college or pursuing trade school education

 - Preying on Youth - Predators involved in unsavory things like human trafficking look for young people who are expressing their independence in negative ways.
 The first place many kids go is to the strip or the bus station.
 This is where predators find their next victims of sex trafficking.
-They promise young people escape from problems through drugs and alcohol and freedoms that they may not have at home.
+They promise to help young people escape from problems through drugs and alcohol and freedoms that they may not have at home.
 What they end up with is quite the opposite, but being young and naive, many kids fall for these schemes

-- Social Problems Magnified - Parents are stressed out over things like financial difficulties, foreclosures, alcoholism and addiction, and as a result, there are higher rates of child, spouse and domestic abuse
+- Social Problems Magnified - Parents are stressed out over things like financial difficulties, foreclosures, alcoholism and addiction, and as a result, there are higher rates of child, spouse, and domestic abuse

 - No Sex Education - You read that right, no sex education in schools.
 Kids who have over-sexualized images thrust into their faces 24/7 need education and they don't get it

-- Not Much for Teens - Many casinos have age restrictions on how late unsupervised teenagers can be in the casino, for safety of other patrons and for kid's safety, only this leads to fewer places for teens to hang out.
+- Not Much for Teens - Many casinos have age restrictions on how late unsupervised teenagers can be in the casino, for the safety of other patrons and for kids' safety, only this leads to fewer places for teens to hang out.
 There are parks, but even those may have evening curfews

 Some of the Opposition Arguments

-Now, to try to balance this with an opposing view, I have read articles praising Las Vegas for some of its family friendly offerings.
-This includes the Smith Center for the Performing Arts (A fantastic entertainment venue that families can go to for Broadway style plays and musicals).
+Now, to try to balance this with an opposing view, I have read articles praising Las Vegas for some of its family-friendly offerings.
+This includes the Smith Center for the Performing Arts (A fantastic entertainment venue that families can go to for Broadway-style plays and musicals).
 Then there is also the fantastic Discovery Children's Museum right next to the Smith Center.
 We even took our granddaughter there when she was four years old and she came to visit us!
 It was a fun place!

 Another positive place for kids is Springs Preserve, and it's the closest thing you'll find in Las Vegas to a zoo.
 There is no actual zoo.
 The preserve features activities and attractions for kids that are both indoors and outdoors.